nlholm/docker-demo-documentation/docker-demo-documentation.md

 TechWorld with Nana.
 Full NGINX Tutorial - Demo Project with Node.js, Docker.
 URL: https://www.youtube.com/watch?v=q8OleYuqntY&t=3980s.
 Accessed: 25.11.2025

 *ChatGPT and Gemini LLMs were utilized to finetune commenting on the provision and configuration files and to draw diagrams.
-LLMs were utilized to produce the html web sites.
+LLMs were utilized to produce the html websites.
 LLMs were also utilized to enhance translations from Finnish to English.*